 Because they will NEVER be able to look back and say you know my mom?
 She was there, but she didn’t invest in us or care what we did.
 Because I care incredibly.
-I want them to make mistakes, to fall down, to mess up.
+They will make mistakes, fall down, mess up.
+I can’t protect them and take away never dealing with consequences.
 I’ll be there for them.
 I’ll talk with them.
 I’ll tell them my love will never change.

 But I will set a bar that doesn’t sit in entitlement, passivity and not caring about those around you.

 That’s my job.